 An infection of the gums comes in one of two forms.
 The first is gingivitis, a disease wherein only your gum tissues are affected.
 The second is periodontitis, a more severe version wherein the disease spreads from the gums to the jawbone that supports your teeth.
 Either way, these are potentially devastating conditions that should be brought to our Issaquah dentist as soon as possible.

 What Causes Gum Infections?

 Gum disease comes about in largely the same way that you might develop a cavity.
 The bacteria in your mouth produces tartar that irritates your delicate gums, or acid that eats away at them.
-You are more susceptible to infection of the gums if you do not practice proper oral hygiene, if you smoke, if you chew tobacco, or if you have a problem that weakens your immune system.
+You’re more susceptible to gum infection if you do not practice proper oral hygiene, if you smoke, if you chew tobacco, or if you have a problem that weakens your immune system.

 Symptoms of Gum Infections

-When your gums are healthy, they should be pink, firm, and fit snugly around the base of your teeth.
-Gums afflicted with gingivitis may turn red, swell up, feel tender, or bleed easily when you brush or floss.
-Periodontitis may come with bad breath, pus, a change in the way your teeth fit together, and gums pulling away from your teeth.
+When your gums are healthy, they should be pink, firm and fit snugly around the base of your teeth.
+Gums afflicted with gingivitis may be red, swell, feel tender or bleed easily when you brush or floss.
+Periodontitis may come with bad breath, pus, a change in the way your teeth fit together and gums pulling away from your teeth.